AlecVail/Preparing_Data_Using_Alteryx/README.md

 ![Select - Final](https://user-images.githubusercontent.com/100732722/235485843-4171e197-8075-45e1-8459-e0b074e0e9d8.png)

-**Ka-Pow!**...We have officially prepped raw data for further analysis to determine whether coffee or tea is more popular than the other in the U.S.
+Ka-Pow!...We have officially prepped raw data for further analysis to determine whether coffee or tea is more popular than the other in the U.S.

 Here are my personal results:
 ![Personal Results - Browse](https://user-images.githubusercontent.com/100732722/235486668-d1436729-1029-47b5-b209-6e5f106d766d.png)